acuervov/BugTracker/README.md

 # BugTracker
-Still in process projects meant to be a Bug solving tracker for developers.
+Still in process project meant to be a Bug solving tracker for developers.